Quadruple-precision floating-point format: Double-double arithmetic

 In addition to the double-double arithmetic, it is also possible to generate triple-double or quad-double arithmetic if higher precision is required without any higher precision floating-point library.
 They are represented as a sum of three (or four) double-precision values respectively.
 They can represent operations with at least 159/161 and 212/215 bits respectively.
 A natural extension to an arbitrary number of terms (though limited by the exponent range) is called floating-point expansions.

 A similar technique can be used to produce a double-quad arithmetic, which is represented as a sum of two quadruple-precision values.
 They can represent operations with at least 226 (or 227) bits.

-Double-uint64 arithmetic

-A technique related to double-double is the extension of the significand only by grafting an unsigned 64-bit integer to a double-precision floating-point number, seen in Ernst W. Mayer's Mlucas.
-The added part is interpreted as extra bits after the double's significand, for a total of 53 + 64 = 117 bits.
-There remains no extension of range, but the significant is now more precise than binary128.
-Operations use a mixture of double-precision arithmetic and integer arithmetic.